ikolokotronis/image-thumbnail-api/README.md

 `GET /images/`
 <br/>
 <br/>
-Images available for user are determined by the token included in the header of the request.
+Images available for the user are determined by the token included in the header of the request.

 Response example:
 ```